-The metal trims are safe to use in swimming pools & in the sea, this will not alter their appearance as they are designed to last and shine through time!
 They are made of zamak metal with a nickel-free finishing to limit risks of allergies.
 They contain no heavy metals, are made in Italy and are Ökotex-100 certified.

 In the future, we can hopefully find recycled metal trims, but we haven't found this option on the market (yet).

 Our decorative elastics are locally sourced from designer dead stock.
 Bra straps are manufactured in Europe.